 Say $1,000 was deposited into a savings account with a 10% interest rate (an unrealistically high rate, but helpful for examples) that compounds annually.
 After one year, the account will have $1,100—the initial $1,000 in principal plus $100 in interest.
 That $100 is “simple” interest—interest based only on the principal amount invested.

-Then the magic begins if the saver is disciplined and lets the funds get bigger.
+The magic begins if the saver is disciplined and lets the funds get bigger.
 At the end of the second year, the account will have grown to $1,210—the $1,100 from the previous year plus $110 in added interest (10% of $1,100).

 Instead of calculating interest based only on the original principal, compounding interest calculates the annual interest based on the principal plus any previous interest earned on that principal.

 By the end of the 10th year, the savings will be $2,594, more than double the initial savings (without adding any additional money after the initial investment).
-The growth was all due to compound interest.
+The growth was due to compound interest.

 What Is the Formula for Compound Interest?